KrutavShah/GPU_Virtualization-Wiki/overview.md

 ::: warning

-The currently supported vGPU host driver does not natively compile against Linux > 5.9.
-Patches are available for 5.10+, but may need to be manually applied depending on your installation method.
+The currently supported vGPU host driver does not natively compile against Linux > 5.11.
+Patches are available for some higher versions, but they may need to be manually applied depending on your installation method.

 :::